pduran5/CCNA/marp/CCNA2v7 Module 6 EtherChannel.md

 # Restrictions
 - Interface types cannot be mixed (FastEthernet <> GigabitEthernet).
 - Up to 8 Ethernet ports (800 Mbps or 8 Gbps).
 Cisco 2960 up to 6 EtherChannels
-- Individual EtherChannel group member port config must be consistent om both sides (L2 ports, if it's a trunk ➡️ same native VLAN)
+- Individual EtherChannel group member port config must be consistent on both sides (L2 ports, if it's a trunk ➡️ same native VLAN)

 ---